 The employment outlook for health information management (HIM) is bright.
-The U.S. Department of Labor’s Bureau of Labor Statistics predicts that employment of health information professionals will grow by 17 percent between 2014 and 2024—far outpacing the average for all occupations in the United States.
+The U.S. Department of Labor’s Bureau of Labor Statistics predicts that employment of medical and health services managers will grow by 32 percent between 2019 and 2029—far outpacing the average for all occupations in the United States.

 Hiring on the Rise in Healthcare

 With the aging baby boomer population and expanded health insurance coverage, the healthcare industry as a whole is seeing increased demand for medical services—and medical personnel.
-In 2015, Health Affairs Blog reported an accelerated rate in health sector hiring linked to the expansion of health insurance coverage in 2014.
+According to a 2016 Altarum Institute Labor Brief, the share of healthcare jobs hit a record high of 10.77% of total employment.
+In 2019, that record increased to 10.81% of total employment.

 Year-over-year percentage change in health and nonhealth employment.
 Source: Altarum Institute Labor Brief.